drewsamsen/spark-next/README.md

     - `api/` - tRPC routers
     - `utils/` - Shared utilities
   - `stories/` - Storybook files
+- `supabase/` - Supabase migrations and configurations
-- `prisma/` - Database schema
+  - `migrations/` - Database migrations
+- `scripts/` - Setup and utility scripts

 ## 🚀 Deployment

-This template is optimized for deployment on [Vercel](https://vercel.com).
+This template is optimized for deployment on [Vercel](https://vercel.com) with a Supabase database.

 ### Database Setup

 1. Create a new Supabase project at [supabase.com](https://supabase.com)
-2. Get your database connection strings from Supabase:
+2. Get your API keys from the Supabase dashboard:
-   - Project Settings → Database
+   - Project Settings → API
-   - Copy both the URI (for `DATABASE_URL`) and Direct Connection (for `DIRECT_URL`)
+   - Copy the URL, anon key, and service role key

 ### Vercel Setup